rmortale/awssite/content/contact/_index.md

 ---
-title: "Contact Us"
+title: "Subscribe"
 draft: false
-description : "this is meta description"
+description : "subscribe to our mailing list"
 image: "images/contact.svg"
 ---

-Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labor.
+Please subscribe to our Newsletter.